 The gaming industry has always been dynamic and rapidly developing.
-Absorbing like a sponge all the latest technological advances, it opens up opportunities for players to get gaming experiences that previously could only be dreamed of.
+Soaking up all the latest technological advances like a sponge, it opens up opportunities for gamers to have a gaming experience that was previously only dreamed of.
 However, this year, the usual pace of deployment of technological innovations, the sequential displacement of the centers of influence on the market and hot inter-genre battles received an unexpected shake-up.

-- The mobile market has been and remains prevalent.
-It is followed by the PC, and the console closes the top three.
+The mobile market remains dominant in terms of revenues.
+It is followed by the console, and the PC closes the top three.

 The constant search for new ways to attract and retain customers forces companies to move forward, keeping up with innovations and the waves of gaming trends.
 Those gaming trends that call themselves new are often not entirely new: many of them are already known to us.
-But when they rise to the peak, it makes us look at them with different eyes.
+But when they rise to the top, it makes you look at them with different eyes.

-The chaotic and unpredictable 2020 is nearing its logical end, so it makes sense to look forward to a new stellar period of gaming heyday.
+The chaotic and unpredictable year of 2022 is nearing its logical conclusion, so it makes sense to look forward to a new stellar gaming period.
 But it is desirable to do this without a tail of obsessive problems like the COVID-19 pandemic.

 Controlled Digitalisation Zone: The State of the Entertainment Industry Before the Pandemic

 So, the coronavirus pandemic has put billions of people under house arrest, and they’ve got plenty of free time.
 But the leisure industry was not quite ready for this, and digitalization had to be implemented on the go.

 The global entertainment and media industry entered 2020 with an alarming awareness of a growth cap.

 Back in the fall of 2019, the consulting agency Accenture released an overview of this market, which became a kind of warning.
 The growth in operating costs outstripped revenue, and the decline in business margins was perceived as a harbinger of an imminent crisis in the media market.
 To get out of this situation, the authors of the report suggested that market participants combine three tactics: